Ramones (album): Reception

 Later reviews of Ramones tended to praise the album's influence on rock music.
 In 1995, Jeff Tamarkin of The AllMusic Guide to Rock said that the album ignited the punk rock era, writing: "rock's mainstream didn't know what hit it."
 In 2001, April Long of NME rewarded the album with a perfect score, remarking that the Ramones were "arguably the most influential band ever," despite their lack of mainstream acceptance.
 Stephen Thomas Erlewine of AllMusic also deemed the album influential, saying "In comparison to some of the music the album inspired, The Ramones sounds a little tame—it's a little too clean, and compared to their insanely fast live albums, it even sounds a little slow."
 The album's sound was considered by Erlewine to be "all about speed, hooks, stupidity, and simplicity."

 Regardless of this critical acclaim, Ramones was not successful commercially.
-It only reached No. 111 on the US Billboard 200, and sold 6,000 units in its first year.
+It only reached No. 111 on the US Billboard Top LPs & Tape chart, and sold 6,000 units in its first year.
 Outside the US, the album peaked at No. 48 on the Swedish Sverigetopplistan chart.

 The album was included in Spin magazine's List of Top Ten College Cult Classics (1995), where it was noted that "everything good that's happened to music in the last fourteen years can be directly traced to the Ramones."
 Also in 1995, the Spin Alternative Record Guide named it the No. 1 alternative rock album.
 In 2001, the magazine also included the album in its special issue 25 Years of Punk with a list of The 50 Most Essential Punk Records, where it resided at the top spot.
 That same year, it was named the fourth best punk album by Mojo, who called it the "coolest, dumbest, simplest, greatest rock'n'roll record ever to be cut by four sweet, dysfunctional screw-ups."